-Born and raised in Halifax, Nova Scotia, Wayne spent the first three years of his life in an orphanage before becoming a foster child of Gerald and Margaret Dooks (a Seventh-day Adventist), who would raise him until he left to attend Oshawa Missionary College, now Kingsway College, at age sixteen.
+Wayne was born and raised in Halifax, Nova Scotia.
+He spent the first three years of his life in an orphanage before becoming a foster child of Gerald and Margaret Dooks ( Seventh-day Adventists), who would raise him until he left to attend Oshawa Missionary College, now Kingsway College, at age sixteen.
 There was a lot of music in the home, and Wayne started study on piano at age four and organ in his early teenage years.
 He would eventually study at the Halifax Academy of Music, Kingsway College, and Toronto University and complete postgraduate work at Westminster College in London, England.

 Following a car accident at age nineteen that left him seriously injured, he moved to Calgary after his recuperation.
 Through encouragement from Percy W. Manuel, president of OMC, Estelle Jorgenson, and other friends in the Adventist church during those years, he was able to continue his training and become a significant player in musical life in the Calgary, Alberta, area.

 Patriquin taught and directed choirs in schools for over twenty years, training several ensembles that won in competitions.
-He served as a music specialist for the Calgary Catholic School Board and as an adjudicator and talent coordinator for CBC television and was director of the Petro Canada Choir in Calgary, a group that traveled across Canada with the 1988 Olympic Flame.
+He served as a music specialist for the Calgary Catholic School Board, was an adjudicator and talent coordinator for CBC television, and was director of the Petro Canada Choir in Calgary, a group that traveled across Canada with the 1988 Olympic Flame.

-In addition to serving as a musician in the Calgary Adventist church, he has provided music and directed choirs in other churches and served as a minister of music in United Methodist and Baptist churches.
-Even though he had to retire early because of deteriorating health, he continues to be involved in church music in Calgary, conducting master classes and choir workshops.
-He is known for his Christian influence and the high standards in music he upholds in his privately owned music studio.
+In addition to serving as a musician in the Calgary Adventist church, he provided music and directed choirs in other churches, serving as a minister of music in United Methodist and Baptist churches.
+Even though he had to retire early because of deteriorating health, he continued to be involved in church music in Calgary, conducting master classes and choir workshops.
+He was known for his Christian influence and high standards in music that he upheld in his privately owned music studio.

-Patriquin has received a number of awards for his work and accomplishments in music, including the Canadian Citizenship Award, the Alberta Government Award, the Calgary Citizenship Award, and recognition from CBC for his contribution to the betterment of music in his community.
-Through meeting daily physical challenges and working in music he continues to witness for his faith and the Christian relationship that sustains him.
+Patriquin received a number of awards for his work and accomplishments in music, including the Canadian Citizenship Award, the Alberta Government Award, the Calgary Citizenship Award, and recognition from CBC for his contribution to the betterment of music in his community.
+Through meeting daily physical challenges and working in music he continued to witness for his faith and the Christian relationship that sustained him.